whipper-team/whipper/README.md

 And changed the default logger to morituri-whatlogger's one.

+In order to track whipper's development it's better to check its commit history (readme needs to be updated).

 WHIPPER [![Build Status](https://travis-ci.org/JoeLametta/whipper.svg?branch=master)](https://travis-ci.org/JoeLametta/whipper)
 ---------
 whipper is a fork of the morituri project (CDDA ripper for *nix systems aiming for accuracy over speed).